-We are kicking off our “Housing is Healthcare” campaign because we believe that with the help of the community, we can create housing security and wellness by raising enough funds to equal the cost of one or two Habitat home builds.
 The average cost to build a Habitat Susquehanna home increased in the last several years from approximately $160,000 to over $220,000.
 That is a big jump in cost, especially when only 4% of our building materials are donated.
 On average, we build 6 new homes each year.
-In the next year, we will also provide critical repairs for 50 households and provide financial literacy services benefiting over 100 people.
-By donating to this campaign, you will be partnering with us to improve the health of the community as well as supporting us in our mission of building strength, stability, and self-reliance.
+In the next year, we will also provide critical repairs for 50 low-income households, and we will provide financial literacy services and classes benefiting over 100 people.

 Decent, affordable housing also plays a key role in ensuring and preserving health.

 Habitat Susquehanna addresses many root causes of health issues for low-income residents of Harford and Cecil Counties through decent, affordable housing.

 Housing is one of the primary social determinants of health, improves health outcomes, and reduces healthcare costs.

 Lead poisoning is the most obvious example of the effect of substandard housing.
 Other examples include exposure to mold, cockroaches, mice which trigger asthma as well as a great chance of mental health and behavioral problems.
 A Children’s HealthWatch study estimated that housing instability for families with young children will result in $111 billion in avoidable health care and special education costs nationwide over 10 years.
 Among low-income households, moving into affordable and stable housing is associated with 18% fewer emergency medical visits and 20% more primary care visits.
 This equals approximately a $580 decrease in Medicaid health care expenditures.

 Land, materials, and property costs have risen steeply– we are looking to the healthcare community to help us raise a roof or two.